2000dsr/Raspi_Golf/README.md

 ##### OpenCV
   This is by far the most time consuming step.
 Consult [this guide](https://pimylifeup.com/raspberry-pi-opencv/) for a very thorough walkthrough of how to do it correctly.

+## **Step 2: Install The Camera Module**
+Consult [this guide](https://projects.raspberrypi.org/en/projects/getting-started-with-picamera/2) to install the camera module.
+Ensure that it is in the correct orientation (blue tape towards the ethernet port) and that you enable the camera module either in the local settings or by typing ```sudo raspi-config``` into terminal.

+**USE CAUTION WHEN HANDLING THE CAMERA.
+IT IS VERY SENSITIVE TO STATIC ELECTRICITY SO BE SURE TO GROUND YOURSELF**

+## Appendix B: Making a case for the camera
+Due to the camera's sensitivity to static electricity, it might be smart to create a case for the camera.
+You could buy one online, or it is very easy to make your own using a SD Card Case.
+Simply cut a square into the plastic for the lens to go through and clear out one side of it for the ribbon cable.

+PICTURE HERE

+### Thanks To
+The following resources were used to make this project:

 ### Support or Contact